AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/07_Create_First_Cosmos_DB_Project/README.md

 ### Reading a document

-The `find_one` method is used to retrieve a single document from a collection.
+The `find_one` method is used to retrieve a single document from a container.
 The method returns a dictionary object.

 ```python
 retrieved_document = collection.find_one({"_id": product_id})